 03. Govind Ghat and Hem Kund

-Govind Ghat is where you will find the Hem Kund Lake, only 2 kilometres from Pandukeshwar, a jumping off point for a visit to the incomparably lovely Valley of Flowers at a distance of 17 kilometres.
+Govind Ghat is where you will find the Hem Kund Lake, only 2 kilometers from Pandukeshwar, a jumping off point for a visit to the incomparably lovely Valley of Flowers at a distance of 17 kilometers.
 It has spiritual connotations too, located at a height of 4060 meters, and is a pilgrimage center for Sikhs and Hindus alike.
 You will find a Lakshman temple and a Gurudwara in the vicinity.

 04. Kedar Tal

 The mountains tower up into the sky and at a height of 4425 meters, you will find Kedar Tal, about 18 kilometers from Gangotri.
 The serene and cool waters reflect the skies and snowcapped mountains, well worth the arduous climb.

 You must not miss these two Lakes located on the way to the Khatling Glacier.
 Sahastra Tal is one of the most beautiful lakes from where you can go on to Khatling or the Meru, Kirti Stambh and Jogin Glaciers.